Crypto Wars: Cold War era

 Two types of technology were protected: technology associated only with weapons of war ("munitions") and dual use technology, which also had commercial applications.
-In the U.S., dual use technology export was controlled by the Department of Commerce, while munitions were controlled by the State Department.
-Since in the immediate post WWII period the market for cryptography was almost entirely military, the encryption technology (techniques as well as equipment and, after computers became important, crypto software) was included as a Category XIII item into the United States Munitions List.
-The multinational control of the export of cryptography on the Western side of the cold war divide was done via the mechanisms of CoCom.
+In the US, dual use technology export was controlled by the Department of Commerce, while munitions were controlled by the State Department.
+Since in the period immediately following WWII the market for cryptography was almost entirely military, encryption technology (techniques as well as equipment and, after computers became important, crypto software) was included in the United States Munitions List, as a Category XIII item ("Materials and Miscellaneous Articles").
+Multinational control of the export of cryptography on the Western side of the Cold War divide was done via the mechanisms of CoCom.

-By the 1960s, however, financial organizations were beginning to require strong commercial encryption on the rapidly growing field of wired money transfer.
+By the 1960s, however, financial organizations were beginning to require strong commercial encryption for the rapidly growing field of wired money transfer.
 The U.S. Government's introduction of the Data Encryption Standard in 1975 meant that commercial uses of high quality encryption would become common, and serious problems of export control began to arise.
-Generally these were dealt with through case-by-case export license request proceedings brought by computer manufacturers, such as IBM, and by their large corporate customers.
+Generally these were dealt with through case-by-case export license request proceedings brought by computer manufacturers such as IBM, and by their large corporate customers.